mskcc/RNAseqDB/README.md

 /ifs/e63data/schultzlab/wangq/bin/RNAseqDB

-Though not required to install anything, user at MSKCC need to specify RSeQC's path using the environment variables PATH and PYTHONPATH in bash.
-In addition, the paths of required Perl modules, e.g. czplib that is needed by mRIN, should be given in PERL5LIB.
-The following is a summary of the paths user can put into personal '.bashrc' file so as to run the pipeline in Luna.
+Though not required to install anything, Luna user needs to specify RSeQC's path using the environment variables PATH and PYTHONPATH.
+In addition, the paths of the required Perl modules, e.g. czplib that is needed by mRIN, should be given in PERL5LIB.
+The following is a summary of the paths user can add into personal '.bashrc' file so as to run this pipeline in Luna.
  1. export PERL5LIB=/ifs/e63data/schultzlab/wangq/perl5:/opt/common/CentOS_6/perl/perl-5.22.0/lib/5.22.0:/ifs/e63data/schultzlab/opt/perl5/lib/perl5:/ifs/e63data/schultzlab/opt/perl5/lib/perl5/czplib
  2. export PATH=/opt/common/CentOS_6-dev/perl/perl-5.22.0/bin:$PATH
  3. export PATH=/opt/common/CentOS_6/python/python-2.7.8/bin/:$PATH